RodrigoOkido/mysql-node-example/README.md

-# mySQL Example Website
+# mySQL Example
-Very simple website developed using node and mySQL as database.
+Simple website to test mySQL as database using node.
 The database is all fake and its generated using 'faker' package.
 It requires to be installed locally to test this example.

+This is a single page to make searches on a fake database.
+Its a simple example about how you can interact with your database using node.

 Use the following npm packages: